rocky-linux/documentation/en/rocky/8/guides/package_dev_start.md

     rockybuild
 ```

-## 4b - Alternative -  build a sample curl package BUT skip tests  (using the `rockybuild-notest` helper function)
+## 4b - Alternative -  quicly build a sample curl package BUT skip tests  (using the rockybuild-notest helper function)

 ```
     mkdir $HOME/rocky